cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 <div class="note">
 <span class="note-title">Note</span>
 <p class="note-content">
-The C component is specified to be in another isolate named "components2", not "components".
+The C_component is specified to be in another isolate (named "components2") rather than "components1" isolate containing the first components.
 In the actual version of COHORTE you can not have two different isolates with the same name in two different nodes!
 </p>
 </div>